Deaf Resource - The Team

 Specialist Learning Support

-"The leadership of the Hearing Impaired Unit is excellent and impacting significantly on the happiness and progress of those students who attend its provision"-OFSTED 2014
+Base of the Deaf Unit is excellent and impacting significantly on the happiness and progress of those students who attend its provision"-OFSTED 2014

 Resource Base Manager

 A Teacher of the Deaf is a qualified teacher with the skills and knowledge required to provide quality teaching to mainstream learners, with the additional mandatory qualifications and expertise in teaching deaf learners.
 They teach, assess and monitor our pupils on a one to one basis or in small groups to ensure they are achieving their maximum potential.

 We have a group of communication professionals that work with pupils in a mainstream setting to ensure they receive full access to the curriculum.
 All of our students have individual communication needs.
 Where some will require full British Sign Language (BSL) support, others will use Sign Supported English (SSE) while some will prefer a more oral approach or somebody to take notes of the lesson.